iamrkcheers/angularjs-internationalisation/README.md

-# Internationalisation
+# angularjs-internationalisation

-Code Snippet demonstrating the *Internationalisation* feature of AngularJS
+Code Snippet demonstrating the *Internationalisation* feature of AngularJS.